+Find someone who

-can define self-care. can list a resource not at the school. is willing to share what they do for self-care. initial initial initial can list a warning sign of depression. can share a cause for depression. can name a trusted adult in the school. initial initial initial can define what it means when a resource is valid. can define what it means when a resource is reliable. can explain what stigma means. initial initial initial
+can define self-care. can list a resource not at the school. is willing to share what they do for self-care.

+initial

+can list a can share can name

+warning sign a cause for a trusted adult

+of depression. depression. in the school.

+initial initial initial

+can define what can define what can explain

+it means when it means when a what stigma

+a resource is valid. resource is reliable. means.